 Meet the Operations Manager

 Marie Bat’el has benefited greatly in her own life from mentoring relationships and circles starting in her teens and throughout her life.
 She believes strongly in the philosophy of local sustainability in the coordination of care and empowerment of human resources.
 The Rose Circle Mentoring Network is providing direct services to children, youth, young adults and families in Jackson County.
-Marie has her Bachelors of Science in Psychology from Southern Oregon University as well as a Masters in Divinity degree from the Pacific School of Religion.
+Marie has her Bachelors of Science in Psychology from Southern Oregon University as well as a Masters of Divinity degree from the Pacific School of Religion.
 Her fields of study and involvement with progressive Christian churches provided her the training in and passion for an appreciation for diversity in all of the human family.
-Marie is happy to lend her extensive experience in office management to The Rose Circle for the growth and success of this important work.
+Marie is happy to lend her extensive experience in office management, outreach, and program development to The Rose Circle for the growth and success of this important work.

 Meet the Program Director

-Coriann Matthews has a wide array of passions in the social service field including youth empowerment, restorative justice, political science and advocating, health and fitness, plus much more.
+Coriann Matthews has a wide array of passions in the social service field including youth empowerment, restorative justice, political science and advocating health and fitness, plus much more.
 Her most recent experience consists of providing direct youth mentoring services including residential care for youth in the child welfare system, advocating and case management with homeless youth, and working with teen parents.
 She also teaches group fitness classes weekly.
-She got her Bachelors of Science in Human Services from Southern Oregon University in 2010 and is currently working on her Masters of Social Work from Portland State University with an expected graduation in June, 2018.
+She got her Bachelors of Science in Human Services from Southern Oregon University in 2010 and is currently working on her Masters of Social Work from Portland State University with an expected graduation in June 2018.
 She then plans to continue her education to become a Licensed Clinical Social Worker.
 Coriann is committed to serving youth in Jackson County in a variety of ways and brings passion to her role as Program Director.

 Our Training Team